playframework/playframework/documentation/manual/javaGuide/main/ws/JavaOpenID.md

 The OpenID of a user gives you his identity.
 The protocol also supports getting [extended attributes](http://openid.net/specs/openid-attribute-exchange-1_0.html) such as the e-mail address, the first name, or the last name.

 You may request *optional* attributes and/or *required* attributes from the OpenID server.
-Asking for required attributes means the user cannot login to your service if he doesn’t provides them.
+Asking for required attributes means the user cannot login to your service if he doesn’t provide them.

 Extended attributes are requested in the redirect URL: